 - Appearance by counsel.
-Check the BC Courts website (www.bccourts.ca) to obtain up-to-date Practice Directions, Notices to the Profession, guides to remote proceedings, and announcements from all levels of court for methods of appearance by counsel and accused persons. - Forms of address.
-The Supreme Court of British Columbia provided direction on how parties and counsel are to address a justice in a courtroom (see Supreme Court Civil Practice Direction PD-60) and provided clarification on how to introduce themselves in proceedings (see Supreme Court Civil Practice Direction PD- 59). - Criminal Code amendments.
+Check the Courts of British Columbia website (www.bccourts.ca) to obtain up-to-date Practice Directions, Notices to the Profession, guides to remote proceedings, and announcements from all levels of court for methods of appearance by counsel and accused persons. - Forms of address.
+The Supreme Court of British Columbia provided direction on how parties and counsel are to address a justice in a courtroom and provided clarification on how to introduce themselves in proceedings (see Supreme Court Civil Practice Direction PD-64-Form of Address). - Criminal Code amendments.
 Counsel who do not regularly practice in the area of impaired driving and other driving offences are reminded to review Part VIII.1 of the Criminal Code (ss.
-320.11 to 320.4) as these provisions significantly changed the investigation and prosecution of these offences. - Valid roadside screening demands.
+320.11 to 320.4) enacted in 2018, as these provisions significantly changed the investigation and prosecution of these offences. - Valid roadside screening demands.
 In R. v.
-Breault, 2023 SCC 9, the police did not have an Approved Screening Device ("ASD") present at the scene when they demanded that the accused provide a roadside breath sample.
-The accused refused and was charged with failing to comply with the demand.
-The accused was convicted at trial but acquitted by the Quebec Court of Appeal on the basis that the demand for a roadside sample was not valid, because it could not be carried out immediately.
-The Supreme Court of Canada dismissed the Crown's appeal, confirming that the word "forthwith" in what was then s.
+Breault, 2023 SCC 9, the court held that the lack of an ASD present at the scene rendered the police demand to provide a breath sample invalid.
+In so doing, the court confirmed that the word "forthwith" in what was then s.
 254(2)(b) of the Criminal Code means "immediately and without delay", absent unusual circumstances.
 Note that s.
 320.27(1) uses the word "immediately".
 The court further held that the burden was on the Crown to establish that there were unusual circumstances, and that such circumstances cannot arise from budgetary considerations or considerations of practical efficiency.
-The absence of an ASD at the scene is not in itself an unusual circumstance. - Credit may be granted for pre-sentence driving prohibitions.
-In R. v.
-Basque, 2023 SCC 18, the court held that judges have discretion to credit time spent under a release document driving prohibition toward a mandatory criminal driving prohibition.
-Note, however, that this decision was rendered on the basis of statutory interpretation of what was then s.
-259 of the Criminal Code, which has since been repealed and replaced by s.
-320.24.
-Whether the rule in Basque applies to driving prohibitions under the latter provision may the subject of future court rulings.
+The absence of an ASD at the scene is not in itself an unusual circumstance.
+See also R. v.
+McCorriston, 2024 SKCA 5.